shahrukhx01/bert-probe/README.md

-# BERT Probe
+# BERT Probe: A python package for probing attention based robustness evaluation of BERT models
-A python package for probing attention based robustness to character and word based adversarial evaluation.
-Also, with recipes of implicit and explicit defenses against character-level attacks.
+Evaluates BERT models on character and word based adversarial attacks.
+Also, presents recipes of implicit and explicit defenses against character-level attacks.

 ## Usage
 ```bash